vee-kay8/filesharing/phases/ph1_register_s3/README.md

 5. **Post-Setup Actions**
    - Verify the bucket creation in the AWS Management Console.
-   - Set up any necessary bucket policies or permissions based on your application requirements.

 ## Next Steps
 - Once the S3 bucket is registered, proceed to Phase 2: Setup Cognito for user authentication and authorization.